sumanshusamarora/Faust-AVRO/README.md

 json_serialized = faust2avro.serialize_to_json(result_dict)
 ```

 To read a avro byte message and convert to faust record, the following code can be used provided you already have the schema shared by sender which ideally the sender should.
-If schema is not available then the above code can be used to generate one but please ensure the Faust record has same format as the sender application -
+If schema is not available then the above code can be used to generate one but please ensure the Faust record has same format as the sender's AVRO schema -
 ```
 #Assuming the schema has been shared by the sender
 with open(f'{PATH TO SCHEMA DIRECTORY}/email.avsc', 'rb') as schema_file: